-This is a blog to share thoughts, research and art-practice intended to take us deeper into questions and an understanding about who we are, as wholly human and wholly divine.
+This is a blog to share thoughts, research and art-practice intended to take us deeper into questions and an understanding about who we are, and our connection to the natural world and the sacred.
 You would be interested in this if your art practice scratches the surface of an ordinary ego and expands into the soul and spirit.

 I’ve been re-reading Soulcraft by author Bill Plotkin.
 For the past three years since I last read the book I’ve worked much more on self-development, which has created a better understanding of ego, soul and spirit work.
 The chapters that have currently resonated with me are: signs and omens in nature, self-designed ceremony and symbolic artwork.
 I will be incorporating some of this research into my ACE funded project: Nothing ‘is’ Immediate.